 Solvang is a small town that’s easily explored on foot.
 Spend your time wandering its charming streets, perusing the shops, and stopping in to some wine tasting rooms.
 And if you’ve had your fill of town, head out to the wineries that dot the Santa Ynez Valley.

 Santa Barbara is a picturesque seaside town along the 101.
-About 80 miles from the Los Angeles, the city is known for its university, zoo, and beaches.
+About 80 miles from the Los Angeles, the city is known for its university, zoo, beaches, and downtown.
+It’s also a perfect spot for a day trip from Los Angeles.

 Ojai is a relaxed small town in the Topatopa Mountains just more than an hour from Los Angeles.